-FOUNDATIONS OF

-HIGHER MATHEMATICS SP
+FOUNDATIONS OF HIGHER MATHEMATICS

 This course provides a careful introduction to mathematical reasoning using definitions and proofs.
 Topics covered include set theory, logic and mathematical induction.
-Prerequisite: Grade of C or better in MA205.
+Prerequisite: Grade of C or better in MA205, or C or better in MA341, or A- or better in MA204.

-MA341 (3) LINEAR ALGEBRA F
+MA341 LINEAR ALGEBRA

-Topics covered include vectors, vector spaces, subspaces, linear dependence, matrices, determinants, Euclidean spaces and linear equations.
-Prerequisite: Grade of C or better in MA204.
+Topics covered include vectors, systems of linear equations, matrices, eigenvalues and eigenvectors, vector spaces, determinants and linear transformations.
+Prerequisite: Grade of C or better in MA204, or A in MA203.